How Facebook Can Cost You Your Job (Or Even Your Freedom)

 Outside of the law, anyone can be fired for their social media postings (and many, many have been) if it violates company policy, or sometimes just because the boss doesn’t like what they posted.
 There’s no clear protection under the law unless you’re posting about “concerted activities” like improving working conditions, and you’re involving other coworkers in the discussion, in which case it may be protected.

 For advice on firing, hiring, and other matters of business law, contact corporate attorney Gem McDowell at his Mount Pleasant office.
-He and his associate Lauren serve clients in the greater Charleston area and across South Carolina.
+He serve clients in the greater Charleston area and across South Carolina.
 To schedule your free initial consultation, call (843) 284-1021 or fill out this contact form online today.